Ex-CB Patterson hurts 2 cops while fleeing court

 Former Miami Dolphins cornerback Dimitri Patterson injured two police officers while trying to abruptly exit a Miami-Dade courthouse and avoid being arrested, according to local police.

-A female officer suffered neck and back injuries while a male officer injured his wrist while apprehending Patterson.
+A female officer suffered neck and back injuries, and a male officer injured his wrist while apprehending Patterson.
 Both officers are fine, Miami-Dade police confirmed.

-Patterson appeared in a family court hearing Tuesday due to a prior incident.
+Patterson appeared in a family court hearing on Tuesday due to a prior incident.

 When the judge ordered his arrest, Patterson attempted to bolt the courtroom and tackled two officers, police said.
-He could face additional charges and remains in custody.
+He could face additional charges, and he remains in custody.

 ESPN reported in 2015 that Patterson was arrested on a felony child abuse charge.